jwats164/Team3Project/Joshua-Watson-Resume.md

 ### AWS Deep Racer Challenge | AWS, Python, Machined Learning

-- Coded a virtual racecar using Python and Machined Learning to enable the car to travel along any type of course on its own.
+- Coded a virtual racecar using Python and machine learning to enable the car to travel along any course independently.

 ### Personal Overview | HTML/CSS, Replit